Coles Logo

 Meaning and History

-Coles Supermarkets’ visual identity is supported by many specialists who work on all aspects – right down to in-store graphics.
+Coles Supermarkets’ visual identity is supported by a team of specialists who work across all aspects, including in-store graphics.
 Initially, the retailer’s marketing engine was slogans emphasizing low prices.
 They changed as often as logos because the company tried to be relevant, regardless of the era.

 The foundation for the retailer’s development was laid by George James Coles, the entrepreneur who opened the Coles Variety Store in 1914.
 As the business expanded, dozens of other stores joined the first outlet.
 The assortment was also constantly changing: everything started with ready-made food, then the shelves were filled with electrical appliances and cosmetics.
 In the 1950s, supermarkets began to operate on the principle of self-service.
-But the actual history of Coles logos goes back to the 1960s because that’s when the retail chain changed course and switched mostly to food products.
+But the history of Coles’ logos dates back to the 1960s, when the retail chain changed course, shifting its focus to food products.

 What is Coles?